 This regional gem has regularly scheduled recreational releases, and frequent power releases from Rio Dam.
-For the 2015 release schedule, see Eagle Creek Renewable Energy's Release Schedule.
+For the release schedule, see Eagle Creek's Release Schedule.

 There are several takeouts.
-The first one is on river right above the Route 97 Bridge, and avoids the Bridge Rapid.
+The first one is on river right above the Route 97 Bridge, and avoids the Bridge Rapid and also avoids a significant carry as you can bring the car within 50 feet of the river.
 There is a good takeout along the Delaware above the confluence.
 To reach it, eddy out on the right at the confluence and head up the left (your right as you face upstream) bank of the Delaware.
 The takeout is a short distance up on your right.
 A path leads to the DEC Parking Lot.
 The takeout for the Mongaup Wave is a sandy beach on the left bank of the Delaware, visible from the wave.

 Paddlers should remember that the speed limit on the dirt access road to the put-in is 10 MPH!
 We urge everyone to obey that limit and to respect the neighbors.
 We are only there a couple of days a month but they live there.
 Please show them respect and encourage others to do the same.